Quick Deposit Guide

 Step 5 - License and Access conditions

-Before the data can be published on the ADA Dataverse, the data rights holder must sign a license agreement with the ADA.
-This document specifies the conditions under which the ADA can disseminate the data, see Rights Managment for more information.
+Before data can be published on the ADA Dataverse, the data rights holder must sign a license agreement with the ADA.
+This license specifies the conditions under which the ADA can disseminate the data.
+See the Rights Managment section on the ADA wiki for more information.